Great Scot! How HR has changed since the 80sby

+If, like me, you re-watched Back To The Future over the festive period, you may have been struck by just how dated it all looks and yet, somehow, still futuristic.
 While the 80s doesn’t seem like a long time ago, a lot has changed in the world and HR, in particular, has seen some huge leaps – both in practices and the place it has in a company.
-So, we thought it’d be worth a little trip in the DeLorean to see what’s changed over the past 30 years and where HR is headed for the future...
+So, we thought it’d be worth a little trip in the DeLorean to see what’s changed over the past few decades and where HR is headed for the future...

 Going 88 miles an hour